eslint/rfcs/designs/2024-baseline-support/README.md

 To implement this, we will need to extend `applyBaseline` to return the unmatched rules.
 In `cli.js` we will need to check if one or more rules are left unmatched, and exit with an error code.
 Depending on the verbose more we can display the list of errors that were left unmatched.

-### Caching
+### ESLint Cache

-Caching must contain the full list of detected errors, even those matched against the baseline.
+ESLint cache (`--cache`) must contain the full list of detected errors, even those matched against the baseline.
 This approach has the following benefits:

 - Generating the baseline can be based on the cache file and should be faster when the cache file is used.
 - Allows developers to re-generate the baseline or even adjust it manually and re-lint still taking the same cache into consideration.